Jean de Poitiers: Early life

+Plot against Francis I

 In 1523 he was implicated in a plot against King Francis I of France, discovered by his son-in-law Louis de Brézé, seigneur d'Anet, and in 1524 he was condemned to death, but reprieved by the king.
 He was imprisoned in the French castle of Loches and was released in 1526.
 He died three years later, in 1529.

+In popular culture

 His story was the inspiration for a character in Victor Hugo's 1832 play Le roi s'amuse who became Count Monterone when Francesco Maria Piave and Giuseppe Verdi relocated the plot of their 1851 opera Rigoletto from France to the Duchy of Mantua.

+Personal life

+Poitiers married Jeanne de Batarnay, a daughter of Imbert de Batarnay and Georgette de Montchenu.
+Together, they lived at the Château de Saint-Vallier in Drôme and were the parents of: